AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 - The AWS Keypair should pre-exist and will be used by the lauch template to spin up Controller.
 - The S3 bucket for Controller backup should pre-exist.
 - The Auto Scaling group uses the AWS managed AWSServiceRoleForAutoScaling role for publishing alerts to SNS.
-- The admin password required to initilaize the Controller should be set in the AWS Systems Manager parameter store at /aviatrix/controller/password.
+- The admin password required to initilaize the Controller should be set in the AWS Systems Manager parameter store at /aviatrix/controller/password in us-east-1.

-  `aws ssm put-parameter --type "SecureString" --name "/aviatrix/controller/password" --value "XXXXXXXXX"`
+  `aws ssm put-parameter --type "SecureString" --name "/aviatrix/controller/password" --value "XXXXXXXXX" --region="us-east-1"`

+- The customer ID required to license the Controller should be set in the AWS Systems Manager parameter store at /aviatrix/controller/customer_id in us-east-1.

+  `aws ssm put-parameter --type "SecureString" --name "/aviatrix/controller/customer_id" --value "XXXXXXXXX" --region="us-east-1"`

 ### Usage Example